West Oakland, Oakland, California: History

 West Oakland was also home to the first Mexican and Latino community in Oakland.
-Fleeing the Mexican Revolution, Mexicans started settling in West Oakland in the 1910s.
-Mexican and Puerto Ricans also settled in West Oakland to work on the railroads, at the port, and in industry, and opened many local businesses.
-In World War II the Latino community grew as Mexicans from the Southwestern United States settled in West Oakland to work in wartime industries Also 5000 Braceros came to Oakland to work in the Southern Pacific Railroad West Oakland yard.
-In the 1950s and 1960s, urban renewal, construction of the Nimitz Freeway, and BART displaced most of the Latino community which settled in the Fruitvale and East Oakland areas.
-West Oakland became a primarily African American neighborhood, with a small Hispanic population.
+After the Mexican Revolution, Mexicans started settling in West Oakland in the 1910s.
+Mexican and Puerto Ricans also settled in West Oakland to work on the railroads, at the port, and in industry and opened many local businesses.
+During World War II the Latino community grew as Mexicans from the Southwestern United States settled in West Oakland to work in wartime industries Also, 5000 Braceros came to Oakland to work in the Southern Pacific Railroad West Oakland yard.
+In the 1950s and 1960s, urban renewal, construction of the Nimitz Freeway, and BART displaced most of the Latino community, which settled in the Fruitvale and East Oakland areas.
+West Oakland became a primarily African American neighborhood with a small Hispanic population.

 Groups of African American residents of West Oakland mobilized to resist the "urban renewal" projects during this period.
-The Black Panthers grew out of this resistance and West Oakland became the center of the Black Panthers in the late 1960s.
+The Black Panthers grew out of this resistance, and West Oakland became the center of the Black Panthers in the late 1960s.
 Their main office was on Peralta Street, and they distributed free breakfasts to children in St. Augustine's church on West Street.
 DeFremery Park was the site of Black Panther rallies and social programs.
 Huey P. Newton was convicted of manslaughter after allegedly shooting an officer on 7th Street, and Newton himself was killed in 1989 by a drug dealer in West Oakland.
 The east end of the Transbay Tube is located in West Oakland.

+From 1966-1968, the Flatlands Newspaper documented life in West Oakland, Black activism, and the broader civil rights movement.